- En Español

 Australia – The Australian Guide to Healthy Eating

-“Eat plenty of cereals (including breads, rice, pasta and noodles), preferably wholegrain.
-Wholegrain refers to cereal foods that incorporate all the components of the natural grain, including the bran and germ.
-The recommended number of daily cereal servings for adults aged 19 to 60 years is four to nine for women and six to 12 for men.
-A serving equates to two slices of bread; one cup of cooked rice, pasta or noodles; one cup of porridge; one cup cereal ﬂakes; or half a cup of muesli.”
-(2003) Click here for full text.
+“Enjoy grain(cereal) foods, mostly wholegrain and/or high cereal ﬁbre varieties.”
+The daily grain recommendation for adults aged 19 to 50 years is 6 servings for both women and men, 4 for older adults and small children, and 7 servings for older adolescents.
+A serving equates to one slice of bread; ½ cup of cooked rice, pasta or noodles; ½ cup of porridge; ⅔ cup cereal ﬂakes; or ¼ a cup of muesli.”
+(2013) Click here for full text.

 Canada – Canada’s Food Guide